Rethinking Weight Decay For Efficient Neural Network Pruning: Experiments

 \subsection{Experiments on ImageNet ILSVRC2012}

-The results of the experiments on ImageNet ILSVRC2012 are shown in Table~\ref{resnetBigResults}, which presents the top-1 and top-5 accuracy of ResNet-50, from He \etal~\cite{he2016deep} on ImageNet ILSVRC2012, under the conditions described in Sections~\ref{conditions} and \ref{spec}.
-The ``Baseline'' method is a regular, non-pruned network, that serves as a reference.
+The results of the experiments on ImageNet ILSVRC2012 are shown in Table~\ref{resnetBigResults}, which presents the top-one and top-five accuracies of ResNet-50 from He~et~al.~\cite{he2016deep} on ImageNet ILSVRC2012, under the conditions described in Sections~\ref{conditions} and \ref{spec}.
+The ``Baseline'' method is a regular, non-pruned network, which serves as a reference.
+SWD outperforms the reference method for both unstructured and structured pruning.

-Since unstructured pruning is hardly exploitable on GPUs and cannot be taken benefit from without a very specific hardware implementation which we did not want to speculate on, we found it best not to count the operations.
+For models trained on ImageNet ILSVRC2012, the standard weight decay (parameter $\mu$) is set to {$1\times 10^{-4}$} and models were trained during {90} epochs.
+For the method from Han~et~al.~\cite{han2015learning}, we made each fine-tuning step last for 5 epochs, except for the last iteration which lasted 15 epochs.
+For Liu~et~al.'s~\cite{liu2017learning} method, the network was only pruned once and fine-tuned over 40 epochs.
+The smooth-$L_1$ norm had a coefficient set to {$\lambda=1\times 10^{-5}$}.
+For unstructured pruning, SWD was applied with {$a_{min}=1\times 10^{-1}$} and {$a_{max}=1\times 10^{5}$}; for structured pruning, {$a_{min}=10$} and {$a_{max}=1\times 10^{4}$}.

-\subsection{Impact of SWD on the pruning/accuracy trade-off}
+\subsection{Impact of SWD on the Pruning/Accuracy Trade-Off}

-Even though obtaining a better accuracy for a given pruning target is not without interest, it makes more sense to know, for one accuracy target, which is the maximal compression rate that SWD would allow.
-Figure~\ref{tradeoffbigfigurecifar10} shows the influence of SWD on the pruning/accuracy trade-off for ResNet-20 on CIFAR-10.
-We used that lighter dataset, instead of ImageNet ILSVRC2012 because of the expensive cost of computing so many points.
-The precise results used for Figure~\ref{tradeoffbigfigurecifar10} are reported in Table~\ref{cifarTable}.
+Even though obtaining better accuracy for a given pruning target is not without interest, it makes more sense to know what maximal compression rate SWD would allow for a given accuracy target.

+Figures~\ref{tradeoffbigfigurecifar10} and~\ref{tradeOff16fm} show the influence of SWD on the pruning/accuracy trade-off for ResNet-20, with an initial embedding of 64 and 16 feature maps, respectively, on CIFAR-10~\cite{krizhevsky2009learning}.
+We used that lighter dataset instead of ImageNet ILSVRC2012 because of the high cost of computing so many points.

 Since each point is the result of only one experiment, there may be some fluctuations due to low statistical power.
-However, since the same random seed and model initialization were used each time, these may not prevent us to draw some conclusion about the behavior of each method.
+However, since the same random seed and model initialization were used each time, these may not prevent us from drawing conclusions about the behavior of each method.
 As we stated in Section~\ref{birth}, pruning originally served as a method to improve generalization.
-This suggests that the relation between performance and pruning ratio may be subtle enough to lead to some local optima that may not always be possible to predict.
+This suggests that the relationship between performance and pruning may be subtle enough to lead to local optima that may not be possible to predict.